torproject/onionbalance/docs/v2/running-onionbalance.rst

 master onion services that OnionBalance is responsible for.

-Each ``key`` option specifies the location of the 1024 bit private RSA key for the hidden service.
+Each ``key`` option specifies the location of the 1024 bit private RSA key for the onion service.
 This master private key determines the address that users will use to access your onion service.
 This private key **must** be kept secure.

 The location of the private key is evaluated as an absolute path, or relative to the configuration file location.

-You can use existing Tor hidden service private key with OnionBalance to keep your onion address.
+You can use existing Tor onion service private key with OnionBalance to keep your onion address.

 Each backend Tor onion service instance is listed by its unique onion